 It’s a full body beating that’s built from a combination of low-impact, high-intensity exercises.
 These movements are also paired with different stretching techniques in a wide range of motion.
 Meaning, if you’re looking to become more flexible and build lean muscle, then this one’s perfect for you.

-What should you expect from a barre class?
+What should you expect from a beginners barre workout class?

-What are the benefits of a barre class?
+What are the benefits of a beginners barre workout class?

 But what do you wear?

 Don’t worry, you don’t need to turn up in your ballet tights, leotard and tutu… although we’re sure you could if you wanted to!
 For barre classes it’s best to wear leggings or long fitness joggers rather than shorts, along with whatever gym top you feel comfortable in.

 Wearing tight fitting clothing allows your instructor to get a good idea of your form so make sure whatever you wear is close to the skin.
 You also won’t need any shoes!
 That’s right, for a beginners barre workout class you’re best suited to bare feet or socks with grips to make sure you’re not sliding all over the place.